Alluxio/alluxio/docs/en/compute/Presto.md

 ### Increase parallelism

-Presto's Hive integration uses the config [`hive.max-split-size`](https://teradata.github.io/presto/docs/141t/connector/hive.html) to control the parallelism of the query.
+Presto's hive-connector uses the config `hive.max-split-size` to control the parallelism of the query.
-For Alluxio 1.6 or earlier,
+For Alluxio 1.6 or earlier, it is recommended to set this size no less than Alluxio's block size to avoid the read contention within the same block.
-it is recommended to set this size no less than Alluxio's block size to avoid the read contention within the same block.
-For later Alluxio versions, this is no more an issue due to async cache on Alluxio workers.
+For later Alluxio versions, this is no longer an issue because of Alluxio's async caching abilities.

 ### Avoid Presto timeout reading large files

-It is recommended to increase `alluxio.user.network.data.timeout` to a bigger value (e.g `10min`) to avoid a timeout failure when reading large files from remote worker.
+It is recommended to increase `alluxio.user.network.data.timeout` to a bigger value (e.g `10min`) to avoid a timeout failure when reading large files from remote workers.

 ## Troubleshooting